ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 ### 1. Extract reads from related mitochondrial genome mapping with at least 2kb alignment length to the using Seqtk

 The length of the alignment filter is to get rid of any nuclear integrated mitochondrial genomic fragments.
-If your genome assembly has very few or small NUMTs or NUMPs then, this is likley the easiest way to obtain an organelle-targeted set of reads from a nuclear-targeted set of reads.
+If your genome assembly has very few or small NUMTs or NUMPs then, this is likely the easiest way to obtain an organelle-targeted set of reads from a nuclear-targeted set of reads.

 ```bash
 less trimmed_5kplus.fq_RelatedNCBIMitochondrialGenomeSequences_minimap2.paf |awk -F"\t" '($4-$3)>2000 {print $1}' |sort|uniq |seqtk subseq trimmed_5kplus.fq.gz - >MitoNanopore2k.fastq